raganwald/raganwald.github.com/_posts/2015-12-23-super-considered-hmmmful.md

 ### is super() considered hmmm-ful?

-The expression `super()` is how ES6 denotes a method that overrides another method, and invokes the method it overrides from within its body.
+In JavaScript ES6, we car write `super.baz()` within a method `baz`, to denote that we wish to invokes the method it overrides.
 Overriding any arbitrary method and calling the overridden method when and how you like obviously provides maximum flexibility and convenience.
 It's characteristic of the virtual-by-default mindset: Everything can be overridden, in any arbitrary way.

-Replacing `super()` with method advice, for example, requires careful design, but offers an easier way to reason about the code: Looking at a `Foo` class, you can have confidence that instances of `Foo` might extend its methods, but you will have a higher degree of confidence how they will behave.
+Replacing `super.baz()` with method advice, for example, requires careful design, but offers an easier way to reason about the code: Looking at a `Foo` class, you can have confidence that instances of `Foo` might extend its methods, but you will have a higher degree of confidence how they will behave.

 The "Liskov Substitution" and "Open/Closed" principles are guidelines for writing software that is extensible and maintainable, just as "Prefer Composition over Inheritance" expresses a preference, not an ironclad rule to never inherit when you could compose.

 [considered harmful]: http://meyerweb.com/eric/comment/chech.html

 So: Is [`super()` considered harmful][considered harmful]?
 No. Like anything else, it depends upon how you use it.
-Pragmatically, we shouldn't reject all uses of `super()`.
+Pragmatically, we shouldn't reject all uses of `super.baz()` (or as noted, `super()` in other languages).
 But we can always stop for a moment and ask ourselves if it's the best way to accomplish a particular objective.
 And we ought to understand the alternatives available to us.

 (discuss on [hacker news](https://news.ycombinator.com/item?id=10786168))